swimmingly/swimmingly.github.io/_pages/other/overview.md

 Most penalties for crime are monetary, paid to injured parties and court personnel.
 Dangerous criminals are confined non-punitively.
 They work to cover costs and have opportunities to rehabilitate and retrain.

-A state is called a state because it is _static_, the unchanging foundation of society, its constant condition.
+A state is called a state because it is _static_.
+It is the unchanging foundation of society, its constant condition.
 Which is peace.
 The state of society is peace.
-People cannot associate and be at war at the same time.
+People cannot associate and war on each other at the same time.
 So the state keeps the peace.
 It ends disturbances of the peace.

 #### refinement